 Although visitors flock to the park throughout the year, if you have boating or hiking on the mind, summer is the best time to come to the park.
 The Rim Drives and other upper-elevation roads can open sometime in June, but exactly when varies each year depending on the timing and amount of winter snowfall.
 Winter season starts early and ends late at the park, and the abundant snowfall closes many roads and facilities.
 Every effort is made to keep Highway 62 and the road to Rim Village open throughout the year.

 No matter when you visit, there's something to explore.
 Read on for a few ideas for some of the best things you can see and do during a visit to Crater Lake National Park.

 01 of 07

 The Rim Village Visitor Center, a charming old stone structure, sits above Sinnott Memorial Overlook.
 Here you can learn about the geology of the lake and volcano before stepping out onto an open-air viewing area.
 You'll be treated to a spectacular view of Crater Lake's blue water across to Wizard Island (that's the volcanic cone rising out of the center of of the lake) and the surrounding rim.
 During the warmer months, park rangers give daily geology-focused talks at the overlook.

 02 of 07

 Roads circle the entire lake and are typically open July through October.
-Take a scenic drive and you'll likely never forget it.
-You'll enjoy the super scenic views of the lake as you drive as well as from numerous scenic overlooks where you can stop and explore, capturing the vista in photographs or enjoying a hike or picnic.
+You'll get sweeping views of the lake from the numerous scenic overlooks where you can stop and explore, capturing the vista in photographs or enjoying a hike or picnic.
 Many of these overlooks are unmarked or at the end of a spur road, so be sure to pick up a "Crater Lake Reflections" newsletter or purchase a detailed guide at one of the visitor centers.
 Plan to spend at least a half day driving if you plan to stop at more than a couple of the overlooks.

 03 of 07